D-Yashh/S-Agents-Practice/Sql Agent/README.md

-# Agents Practice Repository

-This repo contains agents for practice.
-The first practice agent is: **Sql Agent**.

----

 # 📊 Comprehensive AI SQL Agent

 This is an interactive Streamlit application that acts as a powerful data analysis assistant.
 Users can upload a CSV file, and the agent, powered by Google's Gemini models, will answer natural language questions by generating and executing SQL queries locally.
 It can provide answers as data tables and generate various types of visualizations.